 Add the half moon sliced onions (cut in half, then cut in half again), cook until the onions have softened 10 minutes.

 Add the salt, pepper, and sugar, and cook (covered) until the onions are very soft and caramelized, about 35 minutes.
 Onions will brown and be very soft.
-Continue to stir sporadically to ensure that they don’t burn.
+Continue to stir periodically to ensure that they don’t burn.

 Add the flour and continue to stir the onions for 10 minutes.